Coreen Mary Spellman: Exhibitions

 Coreen Spellman held a known 13 exhibitions in her lifetime throughout the American southwest and beyond.
-The first solo exhibition of her drawings was mounted by Dallas Museum of Art in December of 1932.
+The first solo exhibition of her drawings was mounted by Dallas Museum of Art in December 1932.
 She held subsequent exhibitions at Witte Museum in San Antonio, Texas, and Museum of Fine Arts, Houston in 1933.
-Sixteen years later in 1949, Santa Fe Art Museum and New Mexico Highlands University held Spellman exhibitions followed quickly by the Elisabet Ney Museum in January of 1950.
+Sixteen years later in 1949, Santa Fe Art Museum and New Mexico Highlands University held Spellman exhibitions followed quickly by the Elisabet Ney Museum in January 1950.

-In August of 1990, the Meadows Museum at Southern Methodist University mounted an exhibit titled "The Texas Printmakers: 1940-1965" that included several works by Spellman.
+In August 1990, the Meadows Museum at Southern Methodist University mounted an exhibit titled "The Texas Printmakers: 1940-1965" that included several works by Spellman.
 The Center for Visual Arts in Denton included several examples of her work in an exhibit titled "Pioneers in Modernism" in 2010, and Tyler Museum of Art launched a solo exhibit dedicated to her work called "Coreen Spellman: Works on Paper" in 2021.

 In October 2022, Spellman was featured in an exhibit mounted by the Greater Denton Arts Council on the Forgotten Nine, a group of women artists working at the same time as the Dallas Nine but less celebrated due to their gender.